c42f/tinyformat/README.rst

 Here's a list of known incompatibilities:

 * The C99 ``"%a"`` and ``"%A"`` hexadecimal floating point conversions are not supported since the iostreams don't have the necessary flags.
-These add no extra flags to the stream state but do trigger a conversion.
+Using either of these flags will result in a call to ``TINYFORMAT_ERROR``.
 * The precision for integer conversions cannot be supported by the iostreams state independently of the field width.
 (Note: **this is only a problem for certain obscure integer conversions**; float conversions like